netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

     a client's path policy.
   - Returning probing packets on the same network path on which they were received: this greatly simplifies RTT estimation, see {{rtt}}

-- {{jelte-attack}}: servers should/must authenticate paths. **TODO**
+- Clients may replace expired paths with identical paths without performing path migration / validation.

-Possible workaround: port/address mangling?
+## Other Notes

-Future: how to handle dynamic traffic data?
-This requires anyway a tighter integration if CC algorithms.
+**TODO** Possible workaround: port/address mangling?

 ## Address Validation Token {#token}